jmelcr/jmelcr.github.io/projects.md

 Our standard is remote working, we get things done through motivation and close collaboration of experts from diverse fields across the globe.
-[GitLab] is our workhorse for communication, being synchronized and working together – Asynchronously in our work time, yet in synchrony with the work done.
+[🦊GitLab](https://about.gitlab.com/) is our workhorse for communication, being synchronized and working together – Asynchronously in our work time, yet in synchrony with the work done.